LCLPYT/kibu-world-api/README.md

 Also serves as runtime world manager, which holds handles to all created runtime worlds.
 This mod is part of the [kibu](https://github.com/LCLPYT/kibu) modding library, but packaged in a separate mod to avoid third-party mod dependencies in the base project.

+## Features
+- load and restore worlds from level.dat file
+- provides a runtime world manager API, that keeps track of runtime world handles
+- creates level.dat if needed when saving runtime worlds
+- per-world game rules (patches the /gamerule command)
+- per-world time (patches the /time command)
+- per-world weather (patches the /weather command)

 ## Gradle Dependency
 You can install kibu-world-api via Gradle.